-- Students and parents may enter the school building only after 7:45 a.m. - Students must not be left unattended or "dropped off" prior to the 7:45 opening bell. - Parents are not allowed in buildings, including hallways, before the 7:45am bell and must exit the building at the 7:55 opening bell. - Secondary students are not authorized as a supervisor for elementary age students.
+- Students and parents may enter the school building only after 7:45 a.m. - Students must not be left unattended or "dropped off" prior to the 7:45 opening bell. - Students may stand outside the building from 7:35-7:45am as long as they are accompanied and supervised by their parents or registered guardian. - Parents are not allowed in buildings, including hallways, before the 7:45am bell and must exit the building at the 7:55 opening bell. - Secondary students are not authorized as a supervisor for elementary age students.